Mental Health Claim Denials in California

 Many adults in America with a mental illness do not receive the medical treatment they need.
 Some of the major barriers to treatment are the cost of treatment and insurance denials.
 If your health insurance company recently denied a mental health claim, it is important that you know you have options.
 A Los Angeles mental health claims denial lawyer can help you get coverage for the treatment you need.
 A dedicated insurance denials lawyer understands the system and can use their knowledge to help you.

 Mental health parity means the same coverage for mental health care as other types of health care.
 Under California and federal laws, including California Health & Safety Code § 1374.72, health insurance companies cannot legally limit mental health care more than they limit physical health care.
 This applies to both diagnosis and treatment as well as outpatient and inpatient hospital services and prescription drug coverage.
 For instance, an insurance carrier cannot place a cap on mental health visits per year if they do not place the same cap on physical health care visits.

 Under California law, the following conditions must be treated under health insurance plans:

 - Panic Disorders

+These conditions may be treated in a variety of ways, including counseling, an intensive outpatient program, a partial hospitalization program, and a residential treatment center program.
 When a health insurance carrier denies a claim for treatment of any one of these conditions, the policyholder has options.
 A Los Angeles mental health claims denial lawyer can work to get them the coverage they need.